John the Painter: Manhunt, capture and imprisonment

-Aitken's exploits, though only marginally successful at causing actual damage, did succeed in generating a significant amount of panic among the British public and government.
+Aitken's exploits, though only marginally successful at causing meaningful damage, did succeed in generating a significant amount of panic among the British public and government.
 Unsurprisingly, other fires detected during the same time period were incorrectly attributed to Aitken, fanning the alarm.
-At the height of the crisis, King George III was receiving frequent briefings and groups such as the Bow Street Runners were sent after the trail of Aitken.
-Eventually, through the help of Sir John Fielding, a description of Aitken naming him John the Painter and a reward for his capture were posted.
+At the height of the crisis, King George III was receiving frequent briefings and groups such as the Bow Street Runners were on the trail of Aitken.
+Eventually, through the help of Sir John Fielding, a description of Aitken naming him "John the Painter" and a reward for his capture were posted.
 Soon after, Aitken was arrested while travelling through the country.

-Over the course of his imprisonment, British authorities were initially unsuccessful in gaining sufficient evidence.
-However, they soon co-opted a young man, John Baldwin, a former Philadelphia painter, who visited Aitken frequently in prison and eventually gained his trust.
+Over the course of his imprisonment, British authorities were initially unsuccessful in gaining sufficient evidence to convict him of the sabotage.
+However, they soon co-opted John Baldwin, a young former Philadelphia painter, who visited Aitken frequently in prison and eventually gained his trust.
 Aitken soon provided a great deal of incriminating information to this agent, which was subsequently used in locating witnesses and strengthening the state's case against him.

 Trial and execution

-British authorities hanged John the Painter on 10 March 1777 from the mizzenmast of HMS Arethusa for arson in royal dockyards after he was caught for setting the rope house at Portsmouth on fire.
+British authorities hanged John the Painter on 10 March 1777 from the mizzenmast of HMS Arethusa for arson in royal dockyards after he was caught setting the rope house at Portsmouth on fire.
 The mast was struck from the ship and re-erected at the dockyard entrance so as many people as possible could watch the execution.
-It was the highest gallows ever to be used in an execution in England.
+It was the highest gallows ever used in an execution in England.
 Some 20,000 people reportedly witnessed the hanging.
 His remains were gibbeted and displayed at Fort Blockhouse for several years.